edgedb/edgedb/docs/datamodel/comparison.rst

   and long-term maintenance is not always guaranteed.

-From the beginning, EdgeDB was designed to incorporate the best aspects of ORMs — the declarative modeling, object-oriented paradigm, intuitive querying — without the drawbacks.
+From the beginning, EdgeDB was designed to incorporate the best aspects of ORMs — declarative modeling, object-oriented APIs, and intuitive querying — without the drawbacks.